Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

 In the following, an {\bf automorphism} of $S^2$ preserves the orientation of $S^2$.

 Suppose that we have a finite decomposition of the 2-sphere $S^2$ ($\subset S^3)$ into connected planar surfaces $S_k$ such that $S_i \cap S_j$ is empty or is a boundary component for $i \neq j$.

 In addition, let us assume that we have an automorphism $g : S^2 \rightarrow S^2$ of order $q$ which respects the decomposition, that is to say that for every index $i$, there exists an index $k(i)$ such that $g(S_i) = S_{k(i)}$.
 By Kerekjarto's theorem \cite{coko}, $g$ is conjugate to a rotation of order $q$.
 Let $\gamma_k$ be a boundary component of the surfaces $S_i$ and $S_j$ of the decomposition.
 Then we have the two following possible cases: \begin{enumerate} \item $g(S_i) , g^2(S_i) , \dots , g^q(S_i) = S_i$ are all distinct.
-We say that the orbit of $S_i$ is {\bf generic}.
+We say that the orbit of $S_i$ under $g$ is {\it generic} (or more simply $S_i$ is {\bf generic}).